riasadul-hoq/Spin-Fun/README.md

 ## Usage

 - Click the "Spin" button to spin the wheel.
-- Wait for the wheel to stop and reveal the selected country.
+- Wait for the wheel to stop and reveal the prize you won.
 - Enjoy the confetti animation!
+- Use the "Celebrate" button to manually toggle the confetti effect.

 ## Customization

-- To add or remove countries, modify the `items` array in the `SpinWheel` component inside `src/App.jsx`.
+- To add or remove prizes, modify the `items` array in the `SpinWheel` component inside `src/App.jsx`.
 - To change the appearance, update the styles in the `src/index.css` file or customize Tailwind CSS settings.

 ## Contributing